 Why You Might Want a Saltwater Pool

 - Saltwater systems may be safer.
-While there is more controversy over whether the pool water itself is safer when a saltwater system is used, there is no doubt that handling salt is safer than handling chlorine.
+While there are arguments over whether the pool water itself is safer when a saltwater system is used, there is no doubt that handling salt is safer than handling chlorine.

-- People may perceive less chlorine smell because of the lower levels of chlorine in circulation in a saltwater pool.
+- There will also be less chlorine smell because of the lower chlorine levels in a saltwater pool.

 Why You Might *Not* Want a Saltwater Pool

 - Saltwater is incompatible with certain types of equipment and fixtures.
-This means that the expense of retrofitting an existing pool for a saltwater system is a major consideration and may not even be possible.
+This incompatibility means that the expense of retrofitting an existing pool for a saltwater system is a significant consideration and may not even be possible.

 - The saltwater system itself is expensive and does not replace the cost of many other pool chemicals, such as those used for balancing pH and alkalinity.

-- Salt generators do not completely replace the use of chlorine because cold weather makes them inefficient.
-This means that winter pool maintenance usually has to be done using an alternative source of chlorine.
+- Salt generators do not entirely replace chlorine because cold weather makes them inefficient.
+This fact means that winter pool maintenance usually has to be done using an alternative source of chlorine.

 Is Saltwater the Right Choice for You?

-The major disadvantage of a saltwater system is cost, therefore many people suggest that if you can afford a saltwater system, you use one.
+The major disadvantage of a saltwater system lies primarily in its upfront cost.
+Therefore, many suggest that if you can afford a saltwater system, you should invest in one.
 However, there is also personal preference to be taken into account.
-If you have been maintaining a traditional chlorine pool for years and you are comfortable with it, you may not want to switch.
-If you or your family have a lot of trouble with chlorine, it may be the perfect choice.
+If you have maintained a traditional chlorine pool for years and are comfortable with it, you may not want to switch.
+Conversely, if you or your family struggle with reactions to chlorine, it may be a perfect choice.

-If you have any questions about salt water pools, don’t hesitate to ask us!
+If you have any questions about salt water pools, don’t hesitate to ask!